They’re cute, cuddly and coming to America: China’s newest panda diplomats headed for Washington - Local News 8

 “We have prepared corn buns, bamboo shoots, carrots, water, and medicine to ensure the pandas’ needs are met during the flight,” the China Wildlife Conservation Association said in a statement announcing the pair’s departure.

-The black and white bears are the first pair China has sent to Washington in 24 years.
+The black and white duo are the first pandas China has sent to Washington in 24 years.
 The previous pair returned to China with their cub last November, triggering a flood of tearful goodbyes at the Smithsonian’s National Zoo.

 Over the past 11 months, the zoo’s panda exhibit, which used to draw millions of visitors, has been left empty.
 Now, having just completed a million-dollar revamp, it’s counting down the hours to welcome the new tenants.